Craigharrison79/MS2-Quiz-Game/README.md

 - Simple menu.
 - Easy and simple section to find instructions on how to play the game.
 - To have a random question asks from at array.
-- Display the generate questions on the page.
+- Display the generated questions on the page.
 - To generate the right image for each question.
-- Have a countdown counter to run down as the player go through each question.
+- Have a countdown counter to run down as the player goes through each question.
 - To have an updateable score which will be shown at the end of the game.
 - Identify the right answer once the player has taken a guess (to help educate the player on the subject).
 - To indicate how well the player has done between each game or other players games.
-- To restart the game once finish.
+- To restart the game once finished.

 ## Building Constraints

 - Design
     - First time building a game like this.
-    - Understand how UX works for web base games.
+    - Understand how UX works for web based games.
 - Technical
-    - Just started with javascript and I am new a programing.
+    - Just started with javascript and I am new at programing.
     - Time frame a lot to build the features needed.
-    - The ability to research and find the answers to the coded questions once the problem present themself.
+    - The ability to research and find the answers to the coded questions once the problems presents themselfs.

 # Design

-To build a clear looking game that simple on the eye and that is modern look but will not age.
+To build a clear looking game that is simple on the eye and that has a modern look but will not age.

 ### Wireframes

-I used mockup [mockflow.com](https://www.mockflow.com/) once again to design the idea for the web base game.
+I used mockup [mockflow.com](https://www.mockflow.com/) once again to design the idea for the web based game.
 Link below to the design.

 ![Game Design](assets/documents/images/wireframes-MS2.jpg)